Arthur-K-99/knowledge-base/content/Certifications/300-410 ENARSI/Chapter 3.md

 ### EIGRP Hello and Hold Timer Value Verification

-- The hello timer is modified with the interface command**ip hello-interval eigrp** _as-numberseconds_, and the hold timer is modified with the command **ip hold-time eigrp**_as-number seconds_ when using EIGRP classic configuration mode.
+- The hello timer is modified with the interface command **ip hello-interval eigrp** _as-number seconds_, and the hold timer is modified with the command **ip hold-time eigrp** _as-number seconds_ when using EIGRP classic configuration mode.

-- The EIGRP hello and hold timers are verified by viewing the EIGRP interfaces with the command **show ip eigrp interfaces detail**[_interface-id_].
+- The EIGRP hello and hold timers are verified by viewing the EIGRP interfaces with the command **show ip eigrp interfaces detail** \[_interface-id_].

 - Example 3-1 demonstrates changing the EIGRP hello interval to 3 seconds and the hold time to 15 seconds for R1.